BU-Spark/ds-boston-bpda-br-election/SCRUM/Team2_scrum_report_Oct29.md

 Up next, we will be working on the following:
 - Finalizing Deliverable 1
 - Continue working on coverting city to country in our dataset 2010 and prior
-- Working on answering/modeling our next set of key questions will country data
+- Working on answering/modeling our next set of key questions with country data

 ### Have I run into any issues?
 Do I need help?
 We do not currently have any issues.